 - Let us help!

 If you have a license for Citavi, we're happy to help you with your individual questions.
 Write to us by creating a new ticket.
-Make sure to be as clear as possible about what goal you want to achieve and please also send us clear examples.
-Individual citation style questions are limited to three free requests.
+Make sure to be as clear as possible about what goal you want to achieve and please also send us a sample Word document with clear examples.
+For individual citation styles, our free help is limited to one question.
 If you need additional support beyond that, we're happy to help for an additional fee.